Vechigen: Vechigen

-The Vechigen valley and mountain originally belonged to the Baron of Belp-Montenach.
+The Vechigen valley and surrounding hills originally belonged to the Baron of Belp-Montenach.
 However, in 1298, they lost their land to the growing city of Bern.
 From then on, Vechigen was one of the four outer parishes of Bern, and until 1798, residents of the village were also citizens of the city.

 The village church of St. Martin was first mentioned in 1275.
-It was rebuilt in 1513/14, and the bell tower dates from 1486.
+It was rebuilt in 1513-14, and the bell tower dates from 1486.

 In 1834, the municipality of Vechigen was formed with four quarters: Vechigen, Sinneringen with Boll and Dentenberg, Utzigen with Lindental, and Berg with Littewil and Radelfingen.
 Each quarter was responsible for local administration, including schooling and road construction, while the municipality handled taxation and finance.
 In 1913, the Worblentalbahn opened a rail station in Boll-Utzigen.
-By 1950, the agglomeration of Bern had expanded along this line, and the villages of Boll and Sinneringen became part of the agglomeration area.
-The population in these two villages grew rapidly, while it either dropped or stagnated in the rest of the municipality.
+By 1950, the Bern agglomeration had expanded along the railway line, and the villages of Boll and Sinneringen became part of the agglomeration area.
+The population of these two villages grew rapidly, while that of the rest of the municipality either declined or remained stable.
 As the quarters transitioned from agricultural to residential areas, the decentralized government became inefficient, leading to its centralization into a single government in 1966.
 In 1961, a secondary school was built in the municipality, and there are now a total of five school buildings.